 - Public and Private Security (including Workplace Security and Surveillance)

-- Work with technology to investigate, solve, track, and deter crime.
+- Technology to investigate, solve, track, and deter crime

 - Law Enforcement, Security, Surveillance, and Investigations

 Upon completion, graduates with a Bachelor of Science Degree in Criminal Justice with a concentration in Criminal Justice Degree could possibly pursue a career in a wide range of areas including: